getnot/quadrant/README.md

 *This is a work in progress

 **This repo will contains source code for google extension with below feature after completion**
-- Replace new tab page with a high-resolution image and clock.
+- Replace new tab page with a high-resolution image and clock - done
 - A button to swicth between image and priority quadrant screen
 - Priority Quadrant screen to manage your daily task

 ---------------------------------------------------------------------------------------------------------------
-**current working functionality : change back ground of any webpage to green color**
+**current working functionality : Replace new tab page with a high-resolution image and clock. **

 How to run in local :-
 - clone repo